TorrenceB/ecommerce-fe/README.md

-# E-commerce
+# Full Stack E-commerce Platform

-### Overview

-Full-Scale E-commerce platform that demonstrates use of authentication, customized recommendations and payment:
+Full-Scale E-commerce platform that demonstrates use of authentication, customized recommendations and payment processing:

 1. **DevOps**
    - Containerization